-Mapping of binary systems is fairly stable although there are problems at the top of miscibility gaps and crossing congruent transformations.
-This can usually be handled by several start points.

-Mapping of multicomponent system is possible but in general many lines are missing.
+Mapping of binary systems is fairly stable although there are problems at the top of miscibility gaps.
+Mapping of multicomponent system is possible but frequently some lines are missing.
 There is an unresolved problem to exit from certain node points.
-The present version of mapping will not discover miscibility gaps that occurs during mapping.
-The phase diagram for Cr-Fe looks horrible.
-Things like that will be taken care of in a future release.
+The present version of mapping will not discover miscibility gaps that occurs during mapping butthings will improve gradually.
+Feedback from users are welcome.

 During both MAP and STEP all calculated equilibria are saved and it is possible to plot various properties.
 All node points are saved as equilibria which can be inspected individually and it is also possible to copy equilibria along a line to a current equilibria and extract values.

-The results from a STEP or MAP command can only be saved graphically.
-It is not possible to save the results on a file for later use but we are working on that.
-The user should create MACRO files for calculations he would like to repeat.
+The results from a STEP or MAP command can only be saved graphically or as a GNU-PLOT file.
+It is not possible to save the results on a file for later use by the OC software but we are working on that.
+The user can always create MACRO files for calculations he would like to repeat.

 GNUPLOT version 4.6 or later is needed to generate the graphics.
 In the user interface of OC some additional graphics options, like a title and ranges of the x and y axis, has been added.
-It is also possible to edit the output files from OC to take advantage of all the graphics facilities of GNUPLOT.
+It is also possible to edit the output files from OC to take advantage of the extensive graphics facilities of GNUPLOT.

-7.4 Application software interface and phase tuples
+6.4 Application software interface

-For use in application software there is an interface, OC-TQ. following the TQ standard[95Eri].
-There are some examples to use this interface provided with the software, both for Fortran and C++.
+For use in application software there is an OC Software Application interface, OCASI.
+This follows the TQ standard[95Eri].
+There are some examples to use this interface provided with the software, both for Fortran and C++ and a reecent paper [16Sun].

 A full Fortran/C++ application software interface including the use of compatible data structures has been implemented using the isoC binding.
-This means such software can directly access results form an Oc calculation without using calls to subroutines.
+This means that software written in C++ as well as Fortran can directly access results form an OC calculation without using calls to subroutines.